-A dramatic installation by Lutz Bacher (b.USA) will transform the entrance corridor into an enigmatic environment using found objects from films sets.
+A dramatic installation by Lutz Bacher (b.USA) transforms the entrance corridor into an enigmatic environment using found objects from films sets.

-Jeremy Herbert (b.
-1960, UK) will draw on his experience creating experimental theatre sets to build an underground chamber beneath the fair.
+Artist Jeremy Herbert (b.
+1960, UK) draws on his experience designing experimental theatre sets to build a sensory space beneath the fair.

 Asad Raza (b.
-1974, USA) will, through a door at the back of the fair bookshop, create an evolving exhibition inspired by caves of worship of the Greek god Pan.
+1974, USA) has created an evolving exhibition, entered through a door in the back of the fair’s bookshop, inspired by caves devoted to the worship of the Greek god Pan.